Phoenicia under Roman rule: History

+Romanization of Berytus

+Roman influence in Berytus began around the 1st century BCE as part of the Roman conquest of the Eastern Mediterranean.
+Marcus Agrippa helped to found the colony of Berytus before the combination of destructive earthquakes and the emerging Byzantine Empire concluded the Romanization period of Berytus around the 5th c.
+CE.
+While the Roman Empire conquered the city of Berytus, the relationship between Romans and the people of Berytus was mutualistically beneficial.

+Romans were able to rely on Phoenicians' cities for goods and materials in which they acquired through trade.
+On the other hand, Romans provided economic activity for local Phoenician cities in which they traded agricultural and craft products (wine, oil, glass, purple, silk, textiles, ceramics) that were exported to Rome and other surrounding areas.

+Roman influence in Berytus is visible through the social/cultural evidence, but also the physical/architectural evidence that has been exposed through archaeological excavations.
+Berytus became known as “Little Rome” and the “most Roman city” due to the amount of Roman influence, both physically and culturally, on the city.

+Evidence of Roman architecture

+Agrippa I, who was closely associated with Roman authorities, was a driving factor in the Romanization of Berytus.
+His Roman influence was shown through the implementation and construction of Roman baths, porticoes, a theater, and an amphitheater.
+The large amphitheater served as an arena to host gladiatorial shows, a traditional Roman experience.
+Other Roman buildings included academic buildings that allowed for Roman cultural influence through education.
+Additionally, evidence from cemeteries and death-related practices along the coast of Lebanon showed to be a combination of indigenous cultures, Roman influence, and also contained Hellenistic components as well.

+Cultural impact of Roman influence

+Shortly into the Romanization period of Berytus, the city attracted students from the Mediterranean region who desired to learn Roman law from elite professors.
+Local excavations at Berytus showed both Greek and Roman laws present in Berytus with evidence of a school for lawyers and teachers that formed around the 3rd century CE.

 Roman Temples in Lebanon

 Today one of the best examples of Roman Temple architecture is in Lebanon at the ruins of Baalbek.

 The Roman temple sites in Lebanon can be divided into three main groups.
 First, the Bekaa valley north of the Beirut-Damascus road.
 Second, the area south of the same road, including the Wadi al-Taym and the western flank of Mount Hermon.
 Third, the area west of a line drawn along the ridge of Mount Lebanon.
 In the coastal area of Lebanon there are not many Roman ruins.

 Agrippa greatly favoured the city of Berytus, and adorned it with a splendid theatre and amphitheatre, beside baths and porticoes, inaugurating them with games and spectacles of every kind, including shows of gladiators.

 In two hundred and fifty years – from Augustus to Philip the Arab – were made all the Roman temples, with a very similar design: they show the golden era of Roman rule in Lebanon.